A Dad Invented an App That Lets Parents Freeze Their Kids' Phones Until They Text Back

 Users open the app, type out a message, and send it.
 When the message arrives at the other end (recipients must also have the app on their phones), it sounds a loud alarm and locks the screen, unlocking it only when the recipient responds.

 It’s free to send messages on the app, but Herbert says his family reserves it for urgent situations.
-“There is a mutual understanding that using ReplyASAP is only for important things,” he writes on the app’s website, “and not because [Ben] needs new batteries for his Xbox controller.”
+“There is a mutual understanding that using ReplyASAP is only for important things,” he wrote on the app’s website, “and not because [Ben] needs new batteries for his Xbox controller.”

 Herbert notes that while he designed the app for families, his friends quickly envisioned “grown up” ways they could use it themselves.
 “Their suggestions ranged from changing your order when your friend is getting the drinks in at the bar, to finding your phone when you've misplaced it at home, to work situations when you need to get hold of work colleagues quickly.”